sehoon787/courses/2025_spring/xai604/setup_bazel.md

 We recommend that you use Bazelisk on Linux Ubuntu.

-Refer to the following page regarding the installation procedure: https://github.com/bazelbuild/bazelisk
+Refer to the following page regarding the entire installation procedure: https://github.com/bazelbuild/bazelisk

-You will download bazelisk in the above dicrectory.
+Download  **bazelisk** in mentioned in the above website.

-More specifically, you may download **bazelisk-linux-amd64** from the following page to $HOME/bin: https://github.com/bazelbuild/bazelisk/releases
+More specifically, you may download **bazelisk-linux-amd64** from the following page to ~/bin: https://github.com/bazelbuild/bazelisk/releases

 Create a symbolic link by running the following command: